Subglacial stream: Formation

 Subglacial streams derive their water from two sources: meltwater transported from the top of the glacier and meltwater from the glacial bed.
 When temperatures are high enough to induce melting on the surface of the glacier, typically during summer, water flows down into the glacier.
-Surface meltwater flows downward through millimeter-sized channels that join together in a network of tributaries, growing in size until reaching the bedrock.
+Surface meltwater flows downward through millimeter-sized channels that join in a network of tributaries, growing in size until reaching the bedrock.
 Additionally, some water is transported to the surface by moulins (large, vertical shafts up to ten meters wide that range from the surface to a lower elevation, sometimes all the way to the glacial bed).
 Fractures, crevasses, and cavities between glaciers and valley walls can also provide pathways for water to reach the bed.
 While surface meltwater can be seasonally dependent, the beds of temperate glaciers are maintained at the pressure melting point (the combination of temperature and pressure at which ice melts).
 This liquid water at the bed—present in temperate but not polar glaciers—provides a constant input of water to subglacial stream systems.
 Water from these two sources meets and is concentrated at the bedrock base of the glacier, where pressure from the ice above forces it to move towards the glacial terminus, creating a network of passageways as it works its way out of the glacier.